medavox/tuki-nuwa/text/lessons/u-iku-sawa2.md

 religions, etc.) A few examples:\
 jan Susan li pona. = Susan is good.
 (Susan, a person's name, is the only word capitalized in this sentence.)\
 ma Elopa li suli. = Europe is big.
-(Europe isn't one of Toki Pona's 120 official words, so it's capitalized.)
+(Europe isn't one of Tuki Nuwa's 120 official words, so it's capitalized.)

-Because Toki Pona has so few consonants, you have some flexibility with pronouncing them.
+Because Tuki Nuwa has so few consonants, you have some flexibility with pronouncing them.
 In addition to the pronunciations you learned above, here's a quick list of some of the alternate pronunciations that certain consonants can have: